Hazardous Waste Authorisation (NOC)

 We handle all interactions with SPCB/CPCB offices, follow up on queries, and track your application until the final authorisation arrives.

-Note: Fees depend on project category and investment size.
+*Statutory fee depends on your project category and investment size.

 - Copy of Existing Pollution Consent (CTO / CTE)